Call For Artists:

 We strongly encourage applications from those who self-identify as Black, Persons of Colour, Deaf Persons, Persons with Disabilities, Persons Living with Mental Illness, Indigenous Artists, 2SLGBTQIAP Artists, newcomer and refugee artists, young and emerging artists, and artists working outside the downtown core.

 Artists must have been a resident of the City of Toronto (“M” postal code) for at least one year prior to the application deadline, and live and work in Toronto for at least 8 months a year.
 A post office box address cannot be used to meet the residency requirement.

-To be considered for the tdsbCREATES roster for 2021-2022, please complete the application by following the link below.
+To be considered for the tdsbCREATES roster, please complete the application by following the link below.

 tdsbCREATES is a unique partnership of the Toronto District School Board (TDSB) and the Toronto Arts Council, with administrative support from Prologue Performing Arts.